LucaDP07/mad-libs/README.md

  Game Process

  - Upon launching the app a welcome message is      displayed.
 This identifies the name of the game: “The Mad Libs Game”.
  - User will be then asked if they want to start the game or leave it.
-If 'y' or ‘yes’ is pressed , the game will be displayed.
-If the user, instead, decides to enter ’n’ or ‘no’, the game will quit.
+If 'y' is pressed , the game will be displayed.
+If the user, instead, decides to enter ’n’, the game will quit.
- - No empty input field are allowed at any stage of the game.
+ - No empty input fields are allowed at any stage of the game.
 The user is provided with feedback on what has gone wrong and the question is asked again.
  - As first thing, the user is asked to enter his/her name.
 It can actually be any name, even a funny one, but all the characters entered have to be alphabets.
 Numbers or any other sign won’t be accepted.
 If the user enters an incorrect value an error message is displayed.
  - After the name, the user has to enter the age.
 Once again, only numbers are allowed and an error message will be displayed in case the player enters letters or signs.
  - Once name and age are entered, the user is asked to choose some words (e.g. noun, adjective, etc.) from a list of three options.
 The player can choose between one of them in order to complete the story.
-Considering the fact that the options are three, only numbers greater than 0 and lower than 3 can be accepted.
+Considering the fact that the options are three, only numbers greater than 0 and lower than 3 or equal to three can be accepted.
  - Finally the user has to enter a number and the name of two friends.
 Should any incorrect data be used, a feedback will be provided and the user asked again to enter the correct data.